konveyor/enhancements/enhancements/common/krm-function-manager.md

 This enhancement proposes a new tool, called **Kaffine** to help manage the discovery, installation, removal, and updating of KRM functions.
 The tool acts as a buffer between the low-level management of different KRM function versions and the high-level usage of them in an application.

+This proposal utilizes [KEP-2906: Kustomize Function Catalog](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cli/2906-kustomize-function-catalog#motivation) as a basis for its catalog system.

 ## Motivation

 Currently, when creating an application that utilizes KRM functions, there is no standardized way to manage the versioning these functions.
 While it is possible to manage the images of the functions manually, it is incredibly un-ergonomic to do so.
 The simplest solution to avoid managing versions is to use the `latest` tag when developing the application.
 Unfortunately, this produces three major undesirable effects: